Frequently Asked Questions

-Do I still need to submit TOEFL scores if I have graduated from a University in the United States?
+Do I need to submit TOEFL scores if I have graduated from a University in the United States?

 Do you accept the IELTS (International English Language Testing System)?

 The IELTS (International English Language Testing System) is accepted.
 Vanderbilt University Medical Center only accepts scores submitted electronically by the IELTS test center.
-No paper test report forms will be accepted.
+No paper test report forms are accepted.
 An institutional code is NOT required.
 Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system.
 All IELTS test centers worldwide are able to send scores electronically to our institution.

 Do I need a specific undergraduate degree to apply?

 No. We consider applicants with a variety of educational backgrounds as long as they met the minimum mathematics requirements listed below:

 a.
 3 semesters of calculus (through Multivariate)